hyperspace-labs/huron/README.md

 # Orbit Channel

-A decentralized registry of released ip by Hyperspace Labs for [Orbit](https://github.com/chaseruskin/orbit), an agile package manager and extensible build tool for hardware description languages (HDLs).
+A decentralized registry of released ip by Hyperspace Labs for [Orbit](https://github.com/chaseruskin/orbit), an agile package manager and extensible build tool for VHDL/SystemVerilog.

 ## Installing